LaTeX for the web

 How can mathematics be presented so that it is meaningful?

 Mathematics is something that is only really well defined in some kind of written form.
-The ambiguity present in saying "x plus y squared" as x + y^2 or (x + y)^2 I think is illustrative, and the problem only gets worse when the equations get more complex.
+The ambiguity present in saying "x plus y squared" as or I think is illustrative, and the problem only gets worse when the equations get more complex.
 Furthermore we often understand equations as images: some of you may recognise the geodesic equation at the top of this post; the syntax may be different from what you have seen before, but the locations of the symbols on the page might be enough for you to recognise it.
 Mathematics, like scripture, must be rendered to be comprehensible.
 If you only see the LaTeX formula, you may know the geodesic equation, but you may not immediately recognise it.
 Mathematicians are good at looking for and finding patterns, so it is only natural that understanding the language requires the same skill.
 Some patterns are logically beautiful (Fourier theory, for example), this logical beauty is represented with mathematical symbols, and the resulting scripture can itself transcend its semantics and become something aesthetic.
 Some equations look beautiful when they are written down.
 Often, our first interaction with new mathematics is momentarily picturesque before we understand its meaning.
 Our first interactions are with the art of the script.

-To semantically represent mathematics, LaTeX is poor.
-You might argue LaTeX isn't supposed to do semantics, it's for rendering equations.
-It's a drawing language.
-Like with .jpg images, rendered LaTeX equations lack semantics.
-What is L ?
-What is \dot{q} ?
-I wrote an alt for the above image but it's difficult to describe what the operations are without the language sounding clunky.
+for the above image but it's difficult to describe what the operations are without the language sounding clunky.
 "The change of the Langrangian with respect to the momentum, with respect to time, is equal to the change of the Lagrangian with respect to position".
 Awful.
 How do I verbally differentiate the partial derivative from the full derivative?
 What exactly am I taking the time derivative of?
 How do I convey this information without writing the symbols, without drawing the picture?
 On top of that, the picture does not define where these derivatives are being taken, and bears no context for the symbols.
 Is it only the Euler-Lagrange equation because it looks like it?
 What does it mean for an equation to be the Euler-Lagrange equation?

 Gerald Sussman spends some time talking about how the Euler-Lagrange equation illustrates what is wrong with symbolic mathematical notation.
 To quote from the preface of "Functional Differential Geometry":